 \section{Conclusion and Perspectives}

 In summary, we have analyzed a family of nonclassicality criteria based on the matrix of moments of the optical field and (restricting ourselves to dimension $N=5$) have benchmarked their ability to detect nonclassical states, such as Fock states, squeezed states, and cat states.
-We have then developed a multicopy technique that allowed us to access these criteria by considering several identical replicas of the considered state and measuring the expectation value of some appropriate observables.
+We have then developed a multicopy technique that allowed us to access these criteria by considering several identical replicas of the state and measuring the expectation value of some appropriate observables.
 For two- and three-copy nonclassicality observables, we have found a physical implementation that relies on linear optics and photodetectors with single-photon resolution.
 The main advantage of this multicopy technique is that it overcomes the need for full state tomography in order to detect nonclassicality.
-The price to pay is of course the need to ensure interferometric stability over the few replicas over which a joint observable is measured.
+Furthermore, higher-order moments of the considered state can be accessed by measuring only lower-order moments such as the photon number on several replicas.
+The price to pay is of course the need to ensure interferometric stability on the replicas over which a joint observable is measured.

-More precisely, we have found that the criteria based on $d_{23}$ and $d_{15}$ are detecting well-known nonclassical features such as squeezing (for $d_{23}$) and sub-Poissonian photon number statistics (for $d_{15}$).
+Specifically, we have found that the criteria based on $d_{23}$ and $d_{15}$ are detecting well-known nonclassical features such as squeezing (for $d_{23}$) and sub-Poissonian photon number statistics (for $d_{15}$).
 These criteria can be accessed with a simple linear optics circuit applied on two replicas of the state, followed by photon number measurement.
-Then, we have found a very interesting criterion based on $d_{123}$, which is invariant under displacements but keeps the same detection performance as $d_{23}$.
-This criteria $d_{123}$ can be associated with a 3-copy nonclassicality observable $\hat{B}_{123}$, which can again be accessed with interferometry and photon number measurements.
+Then, we have found a stronger criterion based on $d_{123}$, which is invariant under displacements but keeps the same detection performance as $d_{23}$.
+This criterion can be associated with a three-copy nonclassicality observable $\hat{B}_{123}$, which can again be accessed with interferometry and photon number measurements.
 Further, it also leads to a necessary and sufficient condition for the detection of nonclassicality in the entire set of Gaussian (pure and mixed) states.